Simbiat/HTTP20/README.md

   #Loc is mandatory for all entries.
 All entries wil also be checked for relation to same schema and domain.
 Duplicats will be removed
   'loc' => 'https://example.com',
   'name' => 'optional name used only for HTML sitemaps',
-  #Lastmod will be used to calculate the freshest entry in the list and it will be sent out to lastModified() function (read below).
+  #Lastmod will be used to calculate the freshest entry in the list and it will be sent out to [lastModified](#lastmodified) function.
 That will allow earlier exit.
 Using numeric values is recommended.
   'lastmod' => '20210302'
   'changefreq' => 'change frequency as per specification' 'priority' => 'priority as per specification'